soko-no-otaku/pokex/README.md

-# ogp-proxy
+# pokex
-Proxy-like server that provides social media links with any given notes
+Proxy-like server that improves X links appearance on Pocket